Chris Lilley (comedian): Angry Boys

 Angry Boys, Lilley's third mockumentary series, aired on ABC in Australia and BBC in the UK in 2011, and HBO in the US in 2012.
 The 12-part comedy series features six vastly different new characters played by Lilley.
-The show introduces S.mouse!, a US rapper; Jen Okazaki, manipulative Japanese mother; Blake Oakfield, a champion surfer; Ruth "Gran" Sims, a guard at a juvenile detention facility; and her grandchildren, South Australian twins Daniel and Nathan Sims (who also featured in We Can Be Heroes).
+The show introduces S.mouse!, a US rapper; Jen Okazaki, manipulative Japanese mother; Blake Oakfield, a champion surfer; Ruth "Gran" Sims, a guard at a juvenile detention facility; and her grandchildren, South Australian twins Daniel and Nathan Sims (who also featured in We Can Be Heroes: Finding the Australian of the Year).

 Lilley won the inaugural AACTA Award in 2012 for Best Comedy Performance in Television for Angry Boys.

 Ja'mie: Private School Girl

 Ja'mie: Private School Girl, which aired in 2013, is a six-part half-hour comedy series.
 It was produced by Melbourne-based production company Princess Pictures and Chris Lilley, and was a co-production between the ABC in Australia and HBO in the US.
 It was pre-sold to BBC Three in the UK.

 On 8 September 2013, Lilley revealed that the returning character to the series was Ja'mie King, from We Can Be Heroes and Summer Heights High; he also revealed the title of the show.

 Lilley won the 2014 Silver Logie for Most Popular Actor for his performance in Ja'mie: Private School Girl.